Growing up, my favorite board game was Monopoly.

 See, I get a better financial return on my time by working on this blog you’re reading right now than I do by landlording.

 I also get a better return on my time by servicing my CPA clients.

-So rather than spending dozens of my valuable hours on Redfin or Zillow, viewing listings, and landlording even more properties, I’d rather take my earnings and invest it in real estate hassle-free in better deals than I could find on my own.
+So rather than spending dozens of my valuable hours on Redfin or Zillow looking for properties I probably won’t even buy, I’d rather invest in hassle-free real estate deals that are way better than what I could find on my own.

 By investing through Fundrise.

 Fundrise is the first private market real estate investing platform.

 By combining technology with new federal regulations, Fundrise lets you invest in the once-unattainable world of private investments.